The-Lone-Voyager/hangman-game/README.md

     Author contact: dakota.barron@yahoo.com

-This program is a portable, console-based Hangman game written in C++11 It was designed to be highly portable and should compile without error on any operating system with a C++11 standard (or later version) compiler
+This program is a portable, console-based Hangman game written in C++11.
+It was designed to be highly portable and should compile without error on any operating system with a C++11 standard (or later version) compiler.

 For issues/errors/bugs/questions/comments please contact: dakota.barron@yahoo.com